cnap-tech/example-product/README.md

 ---

-Built with ❤️ using FastAPI, modern Python async practices, and comprehensive testing.
+Built with ❤️ using FastAPI, modern Python async practices, modular architecture, and comprehensive testing (142 tests).